xsolinsx/ai-challenge-suanfarma/README.md

 # Industrial AI Challenge - Team 9 work for SUANFARMA

-This is the repository that Team 9 used when participating to the Industrial AI Challenge hosted by Hub Inovazione Trentino.
+This is the repository that Team 9 used when participating to the Industrial AI Challenge hosted by Hub Innovazione Trentino.

 ## Prepare Environment